The harm of smoking to the human body. The harm of smoking, dangerous consequences What are the social and psychological reasons for smoking

 • restoration of the respiratory system.

-It is in the physical plane that a person experiences beneficial changes after quitting smoking.
+It is in the physical plane that after quitting smoking a person experiences beneficial changes.
 What can not be said about the psychological mood.
-Moreover, additional difficulties are added by the fact that the person sets himself up, that parting with a cigarette will be very painful.
-After all, what then will help fight depression, stress and anxiety?
+Moreover, additional difficulties are added by the fact that the personality sets itself up to the point that parting with a cigarette will be very painful.
+After all, what will then help fight depression, stress and anxiety?

-This is the echo of the very psychological addiction.
+These are echoes of that same psychological dependence.
 And it appears immediately after the decision to quit smoking.
 But the most dangerous thing is that smoking is a habit acquired purposefully.
-The human body is absolutely not designed to be affected by additional artificial doping.
+The human body is absolutely not designed to be exposed to additional artificial doping.

-Remember, smokers, your first attempts to inhale.
+Remember, smokers, your first attempts to take a drag.
 Cough, disgust and desire to throw away the cigarette.
-But a person stubbornly learns the basics of smoking and arm himself with a cigarette pack.
+But the person stubbornly studies the basics of smoking and arms himself with a pack of cigarettes.
 Why and why?
-Maybe just not everyone knows what it will turn out to be?
+Maybe it’s just that not everyone knows how this will turn out?

-People who start their day with a cigarette and continue to actively tar throughout the day do not even realize what a huge amount of carcinogens they “launch” into their own bodies.
-Doctors have established and proved that by smoking about 15-20 cigarettes, a smoker “replenishes” his physical potential by:
+People who start their day with a cigarette and continue to actively smoke throughout the day do not even realize what a huge amount of carcinogens they are “launching” into their own body.
+Doctors have established and proven that by smoking about 15-20 cigarettes a smoker “replenishes” the reserves of his physical potential by:

 • 40-45 mg of ammonia;